-It was a similar story on his return in 2017 behind Highland Reel, his stablemate, in the Investec Coronation Cup at Epsom, but he was right back on song when landing the Group 2 Hardwicke Stakes at Royal Ascot on his latest start.
+It was a similar story on his return in 2017 behind Highland Reel, his stablemate, in the Investec Coronation Cup at Epsom, but he was right back on song when landing the Group 2 Hardwicke Stakes at Royal Ascot.

 On his penultimate start, he was placed in a Group 1 race for a third time, finishing third to Enable in the King George VI and Queen Elizabeth Stakes at Ascot.

-However, he has since run below-par in America and failed to make an impact when forming part of a five-strong team for Aidan O’Brien in the Qatar Prix de l’Arc de Triomphe.
-It was a similar story oin his return in 2018 at Meydan on Dubai World Cup night before he got back to winning ways in fluent style in the Ormonde Stakes at Chester.
+However, he then ran below-par in America and failed to make an impact when forming part of a five-strong team for Aidan O’Brien in the Qatar Prix de l’Arc de Triomphe – and also on his return in 2018 at Meydan on Dubai World Cup night before he got back to winning ways in fluent style in the Ormonde Stakes at Chester.

 BCS Career statistics